 Often when clients come in for therapy, many of their presenting issues are rooted in past negative events or traumas.
 We all experience traumas – big and small; and some people experience many traumas.
 Emotional Freedom Technique, or EFT (often known as Tapping Therapy or EFT Therapy), is a tool used by psychotherapists to help client manage stress and anxiety, as well as release negative emotions and past traumas.

 Although most people refer to the non-clinical term “tapping,” therapists focus on the term “Emotional Freedom Technique” because the research and technique have a precise meaning.
 EFT is a tool used for physical, emotional and performance issues.
 EFT operates on the premise that no matter what part of your life needs improvement, unresolved issues are in the way.
 Any kind of emotional stress can impede the human body’s ability to heal itself.
 EFT works like emotional acupressure to quickly, gently, and easily release negative emotions and beliefs that are at the root of the problem.

 According to The Association for the Advancement of Meridian Energy Techniques (AAMET), many scientific studies have validated the effectiveness of EFT and continue to shed light on the mechanisms that underlie the process.
-The meta-analyses of research for both anxiety and depression demonstrate how effective EFT Tapping is in symptom relief.
-In 2012, The American Psychological Association (APA) validated EFT as an evidenced based treatment.
-Additionally, numerous studies examine the treatment outcomes of EFT on individuals with PTSD, anxiety, depression, pain, physical performance, and weight loss.
-It is a growing area of scientific interest and many studies are being conducted at this time.
+The meta-analyses of research for anxiety (Clond, 2016) and depression (Nelms & Castel, 2016) demonstrate how effective EFT Tapping is in symptom relief.

 Researchers know that stressful and traumatic events can generate chronic and persistent arousal due to the innate flight or fight response.
 Chronic stress states make people more vulnerable to stress and negatively impact every part of the brain and body, impacting people emotionally and causing attachment issues.